andreychemist/andreychemist.github.io/pages/faq.md

 Historic Average Time: <https://egov.uscis.gov/processing-times/historic-pt>.

 In 2012, I was very lucky to get my I-485 processed and the green card issued in just 2 months after filing the form.
 My I-140 had been approved even faster in about one week because I requested the premium processing (Form I-907, since October 19, 2020, $2,500 fee and can be filed with both EB1-A and EB2-NIW petitions).
+(August 2021 update: Despite the law about premium processing for the NIW category, USCIS hasn't implemented this option yet.
+Please check if it's available with the USCIS.)

 The processing times have increased significantly since then, partially due to the introduction of a personal interview.
 In 2018, people have reported to me that they had waited for more than a year to get the decision on the I-140 petition filed without premium processing or for the I-485 application.
 It was impossible for me to find any logic in the processing times.
 Often two persons filed the I-140 forms under the same category almost simultaneously, and one person got I-140 approved in 2 months, while another person had to wait for 9 months.
 And as in the case of financial markets, “the past performance doesn’t guarantee the future results”, so be prepared to wait for as long as necessary.